a45s67/mumumu/README.md

         "path": "https://media.tenor.com/nIfKxqBUqQQAAAAC/shake-head-anime.gif", // Support url or file path "flags": {
-            "color": true, // Color or gray scale "halfblock": false, // Render with ▀
+            "color": true, // Color or gray scale "mode": "braille" // Support three modes: "halfblock" render with ▀, "braille" render with ⣿, "ascii" render with asciis
-            "braille": true, // Render with ⣿
             "threshold": 50, // Gray scale threashold 0-255
             "maxwidth": 100 // Max width (in char length) when rendering in terminal },
         "message": "You have mumumued for %d seconds..." // Message below the rendered git in terminal },